How to Measure and Track Your SaaS Marketing Success

 CLV (Customer Lifetime Value) refers to the amount of money you anticipate a client to spend on your SaaS product while in business with you.
 You can calculate CLV using your ARPA and the average customer lifetime.

-The customer lifetime means the average duration for which each client has an active subscription to your product.
+The customer lifetime refers to the average duration for which each client maintains an active subscription to your product.
 You'll then multiply this figure by your ARPA to get the CLV.
 It's an essential metric because it helps you evaluate your business's long-term profitability.

 Churn Rate

-The churn refers to the number of customers who terminate subscriptions within a certain period.
-It's a key metric because it will assist in evaluating whether your customer base is growing or reducing.
-If the numbers are concerning, you can proactively improve your product or customer support.
+Churn refers to the number of customers who terminate their subscriptions within a specified period.
+It's a key metric because it helps evaluate whether your customer base is growing or shrinking.
+If the numbers are concerning, you can proactively improve your product or customer support to address these issues.

 "Measuring metrics that count at every stage helps to predict future revenue growth.
 It also ensures a healthy long-term sales strategy.
 If your metrics show you still need to meet some goals, you can allocate more sales and marketing resources where necessary."
 Damian Hamp-Adams, CEO of Rocketseed.